RazZziel/meteor-backup/README.md

-Quick'n'dirty backup and restore scripts for Meteor sites.
+## Quick'n'dirty backup and restore scripts for Meteor

-Works for me (TM), but I take no responsability if it blows your data into oblivion.
+Works For Me™, but I take no responsability if it blows your data into oblivion.

-Usage:
+### Usage:

 Backup the local database ("meteor" needs to be running)